ivogeorg/urdfbot_description/README.md

 #### Calibration element illustration

 The following is a conceptual representation of the `<calibration />` element in the base-head joint.
+See [code](https://github.com/ivogeorg/urdfbot_description/blob/d813542f0abec903213ae56cae0757b118e56bc8/urdf/urdfbot_simple.urdf#L50).

 ```
 |          switch